Todd McFarlane on Spawn's Call of Duty Crossover: 'There's a Natural Military Aspect' - Comic Book Movies and Superhero Movie News - SuperHeroHype

-The world of Call of Duty recently saw the character Spawn appear in it for Modern Warfare II’s sixth season of content.
+The world of Call of Duty will soon see Spawn appear in it as part of Modern Warfare II’s sixth season of content.
 According to creator Todd McFarlane, the fit was pretty seamless.

 Speaking to ComingSoon, McFarlane spoke about the recently announced crossover and noted that besides just being known as Spawn, the iconic comic book character was a former military member named Al Simmons.